helm/helm/docs/charts.md

 Note that only the last field was overridden.

-**NOTE:** The default values file included inside of a chart _must_ be named `values.toml`.
+**NOTE:** The default values file included inside of a chart _must_ be named `values.yaml`.
 But files specified on the command line can be named anything.

 ### Scope, Dependencies, and Values